polyipseity/information/general/financial accounting.md

 However, there are {{instances of accounts, known as contra-accounts (contra-asset, contra-revenue, and contra-equity accounts), which have a normal balance opposite that listed above}}.
 Examples include:

-- contra-asset accounts ::: (such as [accumulated depreciation](depreciation.md#accumulated%20depreciation) and allowances for bad debt or obsolete inventory)
+- contra-asset accounts, such as... ::: [accumulated depreciation](depreciation.md#accumulated%20depreciation) and allowances for bad debt or obsolete inventory
-- contra-revenue accounts ::: (such as sales allowances)
+- contra-revenue accounts, such as... ::: sales allowances
-- contra-equity accounts ::: (such as [treasury stock](treasury%20stock.md))
+- contra-equity accounts, such as... ::: [treasury stock](treasury%20stock.md)

 ## financial accounting versus cost accounting